checkly/mac-demo-repo/README.md

-This is a repo used to demo and test the MaC workflow using the [Checkly CLI](https://github.com/checkly/checkly-cli).
+This is a repo used to demo and test the Monitoring-as-Code (MaC) workflow using the [Checkly CLI](https://github.com/checkly/checkly-cli).
 It is based on a simple Nextjs getting started template.

+Checkly's MaC workflow brings:

+- Synthetic monitoring checks defined in your code base.
+- A local, JS/TS workflow: no more click ops, no more HCL, no more YAML.
+- Branch aware, working perfectly with GitHub|Lab and Preview deployments.

 # Project structure